RyotaMitaraiWeb/Flashcards-client/README.md

 In addition, you need to download and run the server associated with this project.
 Check out [its repository](https://github.com/RyotaMitaraiWeb/Flashbacks-server) to learn more about running it.

+**Note:** the application will be launched on http://localhost:3000/Flashcard-client (which is a non-existant URL).
+Simply navigate to the index (or any other) page to see a web page render

 ## Application structure (folders)

 ### app